nickmvincent/cmpt419_fall2025/slides/deck3.md

 ## Running scenario 1: you're a startup founder!

 - Let's imagine we're each the founder of an AI startup
 - We're trying to build one specific product.
-Perhaps it's a movie recommender system, or computer vision system that looks at pictures of a fridge and suggests a recipe, or a domain-specific chatbot such as a medical assistant
+Perhaps it's a movie recommender system, or a computer vision system that looks at pictures of a fridge and suggests a recipe, or a domain-specific chatbot such as a medical assistant
-- Core challenge of allocation resources
+- Core challenge of allocating resources

 ---

 ## A few (made up) ideas that try and cut across varied interests!

-- ggGPT - A LLM that's broadly useful for a variety of sporting and entertainment-related tasks: simulating an NPC in a game, providing insight on sports strategies, etc.
+- ggGPT - An LLM that's broadly useful for a variety of sporting and entertainment-related tasks: simulating an NPC in a game, providing insight on sports strategies, etc.
 - MedAssist - A chatbot for mental health support and medical advice (perhaps using multiple models)
 - ForYouPlus - a better recommender system for a social media feed that combines news and other content